-But the native teachers in the school I am posted at are warm and welcoming, and the kids fun.
+But the native Austrian teachers in the school I am posted at are warm and welcoming.
+The kids fun.

 I am taken out to the town’s Heuriger – a local, dark, rustic tavern built on the side of a farm, painted with traditional scenes, where only meat from the pigs on the farm and wine made on site are served.
 The heuriger is only open for a week or two, until all the meat and wine is gone.
 Every old heuriger building in the vicinity indicates it is open by hanging a thick twinned circle of leaves and twigs on its door.

-It freezes solid and, finding myself lonely amongst the snow-shoed, pipe smoking, Austrian old men and the piled-up dirty peppered snow (loneliness, as I will find out, often the recurring state of the nomadic teacher), I entertain myself walking, or sliding, my way from one country to the other all week.
+It freezes solid and, finding myself lonely amongst the snow-shoed, pipe smoking, Austrian old men and the piled-up dirty peppered snow I entertain myself walking, or sliding, my way from one country to the other all week.